amandashlim/comp0034-cw1-g-group-6/app/markdown_files/visualisation_1.md

 We chose to create a map as it is an effective visualisation for our webapp users to compare the London boroughs' crime rates.
 This is because a map is intuitive and fit for interactivity.
 Simply reading the data in numeric form would make it difficult for users to grasp a true visual understanding of the crime rates in different boroughs as users would not understand the context of each measurement of crime as part of a whole picture in london.
-A map allows users to compare the crime rates where the colour purple , means that there is a low crime rate and on the high end of the spectrum, which is in yellow, which means that there is a high crime rate.
+A map allows users to compare the crime rates using a colour spectrum system, where the colour purple signifies a low crime rate and the colour yellow signifies a high crime rate.

 We also decided to provide our users with a slider, allowing them to see how the crime rates have evolved over the recorded months.
 Therefore, if they are looking at a specific borough they are interested in, they can see the colour change and find out if the crime rate in that area has increased or decreased over the months.